YangLinyi/GLUE-X/README.md

 ## Citation

-Please consider to cite our work, thanks.
+If you find this work is helpful for your research, please consider to cite the paper as follows.

     @article{yang2022glue,
-  title={GLUE-X: Evaluating Natural Language Understanding Models from an Out-of-distribution Generalization Perspective}, author={Yang, Linyi and Zhang, Shuibai and Qin, Libo and Li, Yafu and Wang, Yidong and Liu, Hanmeng and Wang, Jindong and Xie, Xing and Zhang, Yue}, journal={arXiv preprint arXiv:2211.08073}, year={2022}
+      title={GLUE-X: Evaluating Natural Language Understanding Models from an Out-of-distribution Generalization Perspective}, author={Yang, Linyi and Zhang, Shuibai and Qin, Libo and Li, Yafu and Wang, Yidong and Liu, Hanmeng and Wang, Jindong and Xie, Xing and Zhang, Yue}, journal={arXiv preprint arXiv:2211.08073},
+      year={2022}
     }